netdata/netdata/README.md

 > New to netdata?
 Live demo: [http://my-netdata.io](http://my-netdata.io)

-**netdata** is a highly optimized Linux daemon providing **real-time performance and health monitoring for Linux systems, Linux Applications and SNMP devices, over the web**!
-It visualizes the **truth of now** in its **greatest detail**, so that you can get insights of what is happening now and what just happened, on your systems and applications.
+**netdata** is a highly optimized Linux daemon providing **real-time performance and health monitoring for Linux systems, applications and SNMP devices, over the web**!
+It has been designed to permanently run on all systems, without disrupting the applications running on them.

 ---